 Dental implants need to be cared for similar to the way you would look after anatomical teeth.
 Even though they are not “real” teeth per se, they should be treated as such.
 For someone who does not have a good oral hygiene routine every day or typically avoids the dentist’s office, dental implants are not a great idea.

 To keep your implants clean and the tissues around them healthy, you’ll want to brush them twice a day and floss at least once per day.
-Dr. Saunders recommends using a water flosser every day to clean around the margins of the gums, under your fixed restoration, and to reach areas that flossing does not.
+We recommend using a water flosser every day to clean around the margins of the gums, under your fixed restoration, and to reach areas that flossing does not.

 Will you still need to plan six-month dental checkups and cleanings?
 Absolutely!
 Ongoing dental visits make sure your oral health is in great shape so that you can get the most out of your implant investment.
 The hygienist will use special tools designed specifically for implants to safely clean away any tartar buildup or stain, without damaging your artificial tooth.
 Occasionally we’ll also take X-rays to evaluate the bone immediately around the implant to ensure there are no hidden concerns.